 - RREEF Alternative Investments, as part of an international consortium comprising Area Property Partners, Europa Capital and Banca March, on the €1.5 billion acquisition of approximately 1,200 Spanish bank branches and landmark buildings and their simultaneous long-term lease back to Banco Bilbao Vizcaya Argentaria;

-- Gas Natural on various English corporate and finance law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;
+- Gas Natural on various English law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;

-- Affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to Bultel Cable Bulgaria, a subsidiary of EQT; the acquisition of NetCentrum, a Czech Internet company; the acquisition of Atlas, a Czech Internet portal; the leveraged buyout of The Falstap Group, a Ukrainian cable operator; and the leveraged buyout of Bulgarian cable operator, Eurocom Cable;
+- Affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to an affiliate of EQT; the acquisitions of the Czech Internet businesses, NetCentrum and Atlas; and the leveraged buyouts of The Falstap Group, a Ukrainian cable operator and Eurocom Cable, a Bulgarian cable operator;

-- Inmobiliaria Colonial on certain English finance law matters relating to its €4.9 billion debt restructuring;
+- Inmobiliaria Colonial on various English law matters relating to its €4.9 billion debt restructuring;

-- The international consortium led by Goldman Sachs, and comprising Borealis, GIC and Infracapital, on the £2.8 billion acquisition of Associated British Ports, the U.K. ports operator; and
+- The international consortium led by Goldman Sachs on the £2.8 billion acquisition of Associated British Ports, the U.K. ports operator; and

 - The international consortium led by Grupo Ferrovial on the £10.1 billion acquisition of BAA plc, the U.K. and international airports operator.